 Congress can also enact legislation to impose new sanctions or modify already existing sanctions.

 U.S. sanctions implemented against the Islamic Republic of Iran offer a good example of how the executive and legislative branches can simultaneously impose sanctions, based on both executive orders under IEEPA and acts of Congress.
-Among the substantial number of executive orders imposed against Iran, Executive Order 13438, enacted in July 2007, permits the executive branch to sanction persons who threaten Iraqi stability by providing arms to Shia militias in Iraq.
-U.S. military officials have made a persuasive case that Iran gave the Iraqi Shia militias particularly lethal weapons called explosively-formed penetrators.
-Executive Order 13572, enacted in May 2011, enables the administration to sanction individuals responsible for human rights abuses against the Syrian people.
-This order was aimed at Qasem Soleimani, commander of the Quds Force, the external action arm of the Iranian Islamic Revolutionary Guard Corps, who has been linked to several deadly operations in Syria.
+Among the substantial number of executive orders imposed against Iran, Executive Order 13438, enacted in July 2007, permits the executive branch to sanction persons who provide arms to Shia militias in Iraq, and thereby threaten stability in the country.
+U.S. military officials put forth a persuasive case that Iranian officials supplied Iraqi Shia militias with lethal weapons called explosively-formed penetrators, and are therefore subject to be sanctioned.
+Executive Order 13572, enacted in May 2011, enables the U.S. government to sanction individuals responsible for human rights abuses carried out against the Syrian people.
+Through this order, sanctions sere imposed on Qasem Soleimani, commander of the Quds Force, the external action arm of the Iranian Islamic Revolutionary Guard Corps, who has been linked to several deadly operations in Syria.

 At the same time, the Iran Sanctions Act, passed by Congress in 1996, remains in effect and continues to play an integral role in codifying sanctions against Iran for its illicit nuclear activities, support for terrorism, and human rights abuses.